rsyncOSX/RsyncOSXdocs/content/post/Important.md

 categories = ["general information"] lastmod = "2021-01-14"
 +++
-There are some important information about using RsyncOSX if you are new to the command line tool `rsync`.
-RsyncOSX is only a GUI on top of it and it is `rsync` which does actual work, not RsyncOSX.
+If you are new to the command line tool `rsync` and RsyncOSX please read this information.

 ## The --delete parameter and new tasks

+RsyncOSX is only a GUI on top of the command line tool and it is `rsync` which does actual work, not RsyncOSX.

-The `--delete` parameter is a default parameter.
+The `--delete` parameter is a **default parameter** set by RsyncOSX to `rsync`.
 The parameter instructs rsync too keep the **source** and **destination** in sync.
 The parameter instructs rsync to **delete** all files in the destination which are not present in the source.
 Every time you add a **new task** to RsyncOSX, execute an estimation run and inspect the result before executing a real run.
 If you by accident set an empty catalog as source, RsyncOSX (rsync) will delete all files in the destination.

+Default parameters set by RsyncOSX to `rsync` can be disabled task by task.
+If you decide to disable a default parameter be,  sure you understand what the result is.
+A disabled parameter can be enabled again.

 ## RsyncOSX as your main tool for backup